BSOTS: Asset Protection and Security

 One of the most dangerous duties for a security officer is applying handcuffs.
 If done incorrectly, it can lead to injury and possible litigation.
 In this course, Mark Dunston, Deputy Chief of Police Ocean Springs, Miss., examines how to properly approach a subject, how to effectively apply handcuffs, and handcuff preparation and maintenance.

-Legally Defensible Training Tactics (Part I)
+Legally Defensible Training Tactics (2 modules)

-Protecting oneself is one of if not the most important elements of a security officer’s job.
-But it doesn’t always have to involve weapons or hand-to-hand combat.
+Module 1 - Protecting oneself is one of if not the most important elements of a security officers job.
+But it doesnt always have to involve weapons or hand-to-hand combat.
 This course provides security officers with a working knowledge of the following: the five-step model for self defense; the available tools for self defense; approved, unapproved, and improvised defensive Weapons; the use of force continuum; and other basic self-defense concepts.
+Module 2 - The first priority when a security guard begins their shift everyday is to make sure they end that shift the same way you started in one piece.
+In this course, Sgt.
+Dave Spell of the Gwinnett County Police Department discusses alert conditions, proper escort techniques, defensive dress, strategies to respond to a fight, and effective responses to choke holds.

-Non-Aggressive Defense
+Non-aggressive Defense

 When a person suddenly has an emotional outburst and tries to get past you, what do you do?
 Overly emotional or overly stressed people sometimes become irrational because, in their eyes, the security officer has no right to block their access, and they then become physical.
 This course examines the S.T.A.R. system and how using it security officers can de-escalate such a situation with the least potential liability.